 John Moeller came to Luther College in 1981 after teaching at Texas Tech, Livingston University (Alabama) and Pan-American University (Texas).
 Moeller earned a B.A. from Lawrence University and an M.A. and Ph.D. in Political Science from Duke University.
 He teaches courses in law (Constitutional Law, Introduction to Law, Civil Rights and Liberties), political theory (Political Thought, American Political Thought) and environmental politics.
 He has also taught a number of interdisciplinary courses (Caesars’ Coin, Moral Dilemmas in Literature, Social and Political Issues in Film and Fiction, Science and Politics of Global Warming).
 He is especially interested in making connections between political theory and political practice, and often combines social science writings with imaginative literature in his classes.

-Moeller currently serves as chair of the Political Science Department and oversees Luther’s participation in the Lutheran College Washington Semester Consortium.
+Moeller currently serves as professor in the Political Science Department as well as oversees Luther’s participation in the Lutheran College Washington Semester Consortium.
 In the past, he has also served as a director of the Environmental Studies Program.
 In 2006, he was appointed as director of the newly endowed Center for Ethics and Public Engagement for a five-year term.
 The goal of the Center is to place discussion of and concern for public issues at the heart of what Luther College students do.
 The Center develops this goal through a range of activities, including a public lecture series, residencies, reading and discussion groups, and summer programming for new students entering Luther.

 Moeller’s research and writing has focused on the role of the Supreme Court in the American political system, political themes in the popular Western, the ideas of Alexander Bickel, and the jurisprudence of Justice John M. Harlan II.